apache/flink/docs/dev/table/connect.md

 This allows not only for better unification of APIs and SQL Client but also for better extensibility in case of [custom implementations](sourceSinks.html) without changing the actual declaration.

-Every declaration is similar to a SQL `CREATE TABLE` statement.
+Every declaration is similar to an SQL `CREATE TABLE` statement.
 One can define the name of the table, the schema of the table, a connector, and a data format upfront for connecting to an external system.

 The **connector** describes the external system that stores the data of a table.
 Storage systems such as [Apacha Kafka](http://kafka.apache.org/) or a regular file system can be declared here.
 The connector might already provide a fixed format with fields and schema.